Sony and the BBC are set to partner up this summer to trial 4K television broadcasting at the annual Wimbledon Championships tennis tournament.

 Sources inside the two companies have confirmed that Sony will deploy a fleet of its outside broadcasting trucks and the camera equipment necessary to film and potentially serve up footage of Andy Murray and pals in Ultra HD (UHD).

 "We're trialing 4K at Wimbledon this year.
-We're really excited about 4K, it's definitely something the public are going to love so we're keen to start rolling it out as soon as possible," the anonymous source told TechRadar.
+We're really excited about 4K, it's definitely something the public are going to love so we're keen to start rolling it out as soon as possible," said an anonymous source.

 The mystery informant added: "When you look at it, you feel something, like the jump from SD to HD, it's amazing.
 Wimbledon is going to look better than ever."